Fumarase deficiency: Epidemiology

 Fumarase deficiency is extremely rare – until around 1990 there had only been 13 diagnosed and identified cases worldwide.

-A cluster of 20 cases has since been documented in the twin towns of Colorado City, Arizona and Hildale, Utah, both of which were formerly known as "Short Creek" (or the Short Creek Community).
-The two towns combine to form a community of 10,000 members of the Fundamentalist Church of Jesus Christ of Latter Day Saints who have a history of practicing successive endogamy, or marriage within their own communities.
-Nicknamed "Polygamist's Down's", the syndrome has been blamed on cousin marriage, but in a larger sense is related to the reproductive isolation of a community among whom 85% are blood relatives of John Y. Barlow or Joseph Smith Jessop.
+A cluster of 20 cases has since been documented in the twin towns of Colorado City, Arizona, and Hildale, Utah, both of which were formerly known as "Short Creek" (or the Short Creek Community).
+The two towns combine to form a community of 10,000 members of the Fundamentalist Church of Jesus Christ of Latter Day Saints (FLDS) who have a history of practicing successive endogamy, or marriage within their own communities.
+Nicknamed "Polygamist's Down's", the syndrome has been blamed on cousin marriage, but in a larger sense is related to the reproductive isolation of a community among whom 85% are blood relatives of John Y. Barlow and/or Joseph Smith Jessop (the cofounders of the Short Creek Community).

-Since the initial cluster from FLDS communities were reported, it is now estimated that there are 100 documented cases worldwide.
+Since the initial cluster from FLDS communities was reported, it is now estimated that there are 100 documented cases worldwide.